* MSCI World index on track for best monthly run since 2003

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-LONDON, Aug 8 (Reuters) - Global stocks inched up to a new all-time high on Tuesday, shrugging off weaker-than-expected China's trade data that clouded an otherwise bright outlook for global growth.
+LONDON, Aug 8 (Reuters) - Global stocks inched up to a new record high on Tuesday, shrugging off weaker-than-expected Chinese trade data that clouded an otherwise bright outlook for global growth.

 Chinese imports and exports both fell well short of forecasts last month and growth in overall trade, while still a healthy 8.8 percent, was its slowest this year.

-The index, which tracks shares in 46 countries, is on track for longest monthly winning streak since 2003.
+The index, which tracks shares in 46 countries, is up for a 10th consecutive month and is on track for its longest monthly winning streak since 2003.

 Ratings agency Fitch this week lifted its outlook for the world economy for this year and next.